Canary Islands oystercatcher: Extinction

-There have been sight records of 3 black oystercatchers from the coast of Senegal, in 1970 and 1975 (Ziguinchor Region.
-But these are very unlikely to refer to this species which was by all accounts a resident bird never recorded outside the Canaries archipelago on other occasions.
-Two fairly convincing records from Tenerife - apparently in July 1965 or 1968 at Puerto de la Cruz, and in 1981 at El Médano, on the other hand, could indicate that a small population managed to persist on uninhabited islets until the early 1980s.
-Second-hand records from Tenerife also exists for the mid-19th century.
-The Senegal records are nonetheless puzzling, as none of the black species of oystercatcher are known to occur even in the general area; melanism is known to occur occasionally in the Eurasian oystercatcher which winters in the region; possibly the Senegal birds were such specimens.
+There were sight records of 3 black oystercatchers from the coast of Senegal in 1970 and 1975 (in the Ziguinchor Region).
+As the Canary Island oystercatcher was never recorded outside the Canaries archipelago before its likely extinction, these sightings are unlikely to represent this species.
+Still, no other black species of oystercatcher occurs near Senegal; additionally, melanism is not known in the Eurasian oystercatcher which does winter in the region.
+Unconfirmed records from Tenerife – in July 1968 at Puerto de la Cruz, and in 1981 at El Médano – could indicate that a small population persisted on uninhabited islets until the early 1980s.
+Second-hand records from Tenerife also exist for the 19th century.